utreexo/biptreexo/utreexo-p2p-bip.md

     For each block:
 		numadds, numdels, deletion positions
     proof to summary forest (for the first summary)

+(Same message, top byte, MSB is give proof to hardcoded forest, other bits are exponent of range)

 Linkup Hint Request:
 	Block Hash